szkrd/springald/docs/dev.md

 7. the custom theme support via user css (in `.config/springald`)

 ## application structure

+TODO update this section!!
+Some of this was changed after the ts migration.

 Electron has a main process, and a renderer process; this is nothing like server and client.